Healsens

 Just because you have high homocysteine doesn’t mean you will develop heart disease or a neurological condition tomorrow, next week or even next month.

-That’s the beauty of functional lab tests; they often allow us to catch patterns of disease and imbalance in the body before they become chronic or diagnosable.
+Track wellness patterns over time and consult clinicians for any concerns.
 And if you’re already dealing with a chronic disease, then by examining your homocysteine levels, you’ve gotten one big step closer to uncovering the root cause and getting your health back on track.

 It’s worth mentioning that smokers are more vulnerable to hyperhomocysteinemia.
 Moreover, high coffee consumption is one of the most powerful factors increasing homocysteine in blood.
 Those who drink more than six cups of coffee a day have 2-3 umol/L higher homocysteine levels than people who drink no coffee.